Board of Nursing

 4. A report from the Kentucky Administrative Office of the Courts, Courtnet Disposition System that is within six (6) months of the date of the application;

-5. A certified copy of the court record of any misdemeanor or felony conviction as required by 201 KAR 20:370, Section 1(3); and
+5. A certified or attested copy of the court record of any misdemeanor or felony conviction as required by 201 KAR 20:370, Section 1(3);

 6. A letter of explanation that addresses each conviction, if applicable;

-7. A certified copy of any disciplinary action taken on any professional or business license in another jurisdiction with a letter of explanation or report any disciplinary action pending on any professional or business license in another jurisdiction; and
+7. A certified copy of any disciplinary action taken on any professional or business license in another jurisdiction with a letter of explanation or a report if there is any disciplinary action pending on any professional or business license in another jurisdiction; and

 (b) Notify the board as soon as a new address is established after submitting the application;